Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Star Formation Histories

-We further investigated this by comparing the age-metallicity relationships (AMRs) from our fits and \citetalias{williams17}.
-We find the AMRs to be nearly identical between the two methods.
-Both are generally consistent with Solar metallicity, except for a noticeable drop to [M/H]$=-0.4$ at $\sim2$~Gyr.
-Similar decreases in metallicity are measured in other regions of M31's disk \citep{bernard15a} from CMDs that reach the oldest MSTO .
-This provides additional confidence in the fidelity of our AGB star-only SFH.
+We also compared the age-metallicity relationships (AMRs) from our fits and \citetalias{williams17} in Appendix \ref{sec:amr}.
+Both are generally consistent with solar metallicity, except for a noticeable drop to [M/H]=-0.5 at $\sim1$~Gyr.
+Similar decreases in metallicity are measured in other regions of M31's disk \citep{bernard15a} from CMDs that reach the oldest MSTO.

 The right panel of Figure~\ref{fig:disk_compare} shows the differential SFH, i.e., SFR vs time, of the AGB star and PHAT SFHs.
 As with the cumulative SFHs, we find good agreement between the amplitude and timing of star formation in both SFHs, though there are a few differences.
-For example, the timing and amplitude of star formation around $\sim3-5$ Gyr ago and $\sim1-2.5$~Gyr ago are slightly different.
+For example, the timing and amplitude of star formation around $\sim4-6$~Gyr and $\sim2-4$ Gyr ago are slightly different.
 As with the cumulative SFHs, such differences in the exact timing of star formation from CMD modeling are often observed when using different stellar models or CMD fitting codes \citep[e.g.,][]{Weisz2011, dolphin12, Cole14, Skillman2017, Savino2023}.

-To examine how significant these variations may be, in Figure \ref{fig:all_models_sfh} we compare best fit SFHs measured using different stellar models from \citetalias{williams17} with our AGB star-based SFH.
-It is clear from the cumulative and differential SFHs that our AGB star-only SFH is well within the model-to-model variance from optical CMD analysis.
+To examine how significant these variations may be, in Figure \ref{fig:all_models_sfh} we compare best fit SFHs measured using different stellar models from \citetalias{williams17} with our AGB star SFH.
+It is clear from the cumulative and differential SFHs that our AGB star SFH is well within the model-to-model variance from optical CMD analysis.
 Each of the optical-based SFHs shows the same qualitative trend of stellar mass growth, but with slightly different timings and amplitudes of star formation episodes, as well as modest differences in the total stellar mass formed.
 Within this context, our AGB-based SFHs are as robust as any of the SFHs based on deeper optical CMDs.

-Our measurement is based on $\sim23,000$~AGB stars.
-In \S \ref{sec:how_many}, we quantify how the quality of the fit and statistical errors scale with the number of AGB stars, by measuring the AGB SFH from decreasingly smaller random samples of AGB stars.
-In Figure \ref{fig:disk_uncertain}, we show that as few as 280~AGB stars can deliver a reasonable SFH compared to the \citetalias{williams17}.
+Our measurement is based on $\sim7700$~AGB stars.
+In Appendix \ref{sec:how_many}, we quantify how the quality of the fit and statistical errors scale with the number of AGB stars, by measuring the AGB star SFH from decreasingly smaller random samples of AGB stars.
+In Figure \ref{fig:disk_uncertain}, we show that as few as 1000~AGB stars can deliver a reasonable (i.e., recovering bursts at roughly the correct time, albeit with much larger uncertainties on the amplitudes of these bursts) SFH compared to the \citetalias{williams17}.